Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Select the Local files tab then hit Verify integrity of game files.

 - Restart Steam.

 The memory error on Modern Warfare is normal, even for a high-end PC.
-A combination of a good antivirus program as well as a firewall program helps prevent many of the memory errors you may encounter while playing.
+A combination of a good antivirus program and a firewall program helps prevent many memory errors you may encounter while playing.

 You may also experience mouse lag in Call of Duty, so don’t hesitate to refer to our comprehensive article on how to address this issue.